ManuelB71/Bike_Share_case_study/README.md

 All datasets are uploaded into BigQuery via the import functionality.

 ### Data cleaning
-The cleaning process using SQL is described separately, see data_cleaning_report.
+The cleaning process using SQL is described separately, see Data_cleaning_report.

 Trip lengths less or equal to zero